 - Season cod fillets with some salt and pepper.

 - In a small dish or on a plate, mix together flour with paprika, dill, onion powder and cayenne pepper powder.

 - Dredge each cod fillet into flour mixture, lightly coating, and shaking off excess flour.

 - Heat 1 tablespoon of oil and 1 tablespoon of butter in a 12-inch cast-iron skillet over medium heat.Note: Cook fish in batches as to not overcrowd pan.
 For each batch, add 1 tablespoon of oil and 1 tablespoon of butter.

 - Carefully flip the cod fillets to the other side (be gentle, as the fillets are delicate) and continue to cook for another 3 to 5 minutes per side or until cod has cooked through, is opaque and flakes easily with a fork.
 Transfer cooked cod fillets to a plate.
 You can sprinkle with a little more salt, if you wish.Note: Cook time may vary, depending on the thickness of your fillets.

-- Garnish with dill, if desired, and serve with lemon and tartar sauce.
+- Garnish with dill and serve with lemon and tartar sauce (if desired).
 Enjoy!

 - For pan-fried fish (especially when using cod), I prefer fresh fillets over frozen.
 Frozen tends to have more water, but in a pinch will work.

 - Speaking of fresh cod fillets, they are quite delicate.
 Be careful when flipping.
 A large fish spatula works great here.
 Alternatively, you can use two spatulas to flip each fillet.

-- A bunch of pantry seasoning were used in this recipe, but you can just use salt and pepper if you prefer.
+- A bunch of pantry seasonings were used in this recipe, but you can just use salt and pepper if you prefer.